kri-pa08/Animated-Coffee-Shop-Website/README.md

-Aniffee shop website with HTML CSS and JavaScript
+Aiffee shop website with HTML CSS and JavaScript